barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-I'm from Murrells Inlet, SC, and I'm studying Industrial Engineering w/ a Computing Emphasis at Clemson University.
-I'm a member of the Calhoun Honors College.
+I'm from Murrells Inlet, SC, and I'm studying Industrial Engineering w/ a Computing Emphasis at Clemson University's Calhoun Honors College.
+When I'm not working or playing with side-projects I like to practice guitar, play tennis, and read.
+I'm always interested in learning and trying new things.

 My goal is to utilize my knowledge, work ethic, and problem-solving skills in an environment which allows me to learn anything and everything about engineering, software development, and business operations.

 ### Honors & Achievements